NotnirwaN/CPCB_Data_Manager/README.md

 2. Required Library Versions
 These are the versions this code was developed upon.
-It may work on other versions IDK. pandas  2.0.3
+It may work on other versions IDK. pandas  2.0.3 numpy  1.25.2 seaborn 0.12.2 matplotlib 3.7.2

+# Results
+The code generates the following results:
+1. Excel sheet for individual pollutants/meteorological parameters for every station for all years.
+The folders are named based on the pollutant/meteorological parameters.
+2. Excel sheet for individual pollutants/meteorological parameters for each year with all stations aligned one after the other.
+The mean and standard deviation are also included in the results.
+3. Daily Data folder that contains the daily pollutants/meteorological parameters for each year.
+Heat maps are also generated, where the x-axis shows the day of the year and the y-axis shows the year.
+The color of the cell signifies the pollutant concentration.
+4. Weekly Data folder that contains the weekly pollutants/meteorological parameters for each year.
+Heat maps are also generated, where the x-axis shows the week of the year and the y-axis shows the year.
+The color of the cell signifies the pollutant concentration.
+5. A text file is generated that contains the mean and standard deviation